Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 # BI development

 ## Principles
 - Always work incrementally.
+Build out a single feature.
+Get that live and in front of the end user.
+Get their feedback and then go on to improve the product.
-Build out a single metric.
-Then move on to the next.
-Keep your SQL simple until it works for one use case.
+- Keep your SQL simple until it works for one use case.
 Then add additional complexity only when the simple proofs to work
 - Never make a change promptly.
 Keep different versions and decide what’s best over time
 - Don’t build something slightly complex in SQL until the approach is confirmed across the board.
 Whenver you're code starts to look complex, take a step back and see if we can prove an easier solution and whether we can simplify the complexity
+- Don’t aim for perfection – aim for making it good enough (i.e. meeting requirements) and prioritize speed.
+Realize that it’s hard to make a perfect model that works for all cases.
+Build it for 80% of the cases first.
+You can always make it better
+- BI in short:
+  - Manage expectations
+  - Demonstrate small success
+  - Communicate the results

 ## Project charter
 Create an initial high level project charter with the project objectives, scope, approach, involved parties and team staffing, success criteria, constraints, assumptions, and risks.
 This should include a high level architecture of the different data sources and ideally the most important dimensions (high level bus matrix).
 It should also have a list of high level priorities: teams / processes to get BI for and in what phase these will be implemented - this could be a high level gannt chart out of which individual tasks will be added to a backlog / PM tool.
 Note that this starts of as a draft and will be updated incrementally